-Callum Bell

-Head of Languages
+Callum Bell, Head of Languages Email: bell_c@woodcroft.sa.edu.au

-Email: hell @wwoodcroft

-Email: bell_c@woodcroft.sa.edu.au

 ^{}It is compulsory for you to study a language in Year 7 and 8.
 Year 9 is a continuers course, therefore if you choose this elective, you must choose the same language studied in Year 7 and 8.